 LEARNING OUTCOMES

-- Analyze the discourse of their chosen discipline and explore how effective academic writing is achieved.
+- Critically analyze the discourse conventions of their chosen discipline and apply those insights to craft effective academic writing that meets professional and scholarly standards.

-- Improve their ability to manage the writing process to suit the task and situation, including more advanced skills in planning, drafting, editing and revising.
+- Gain the ability to manage the writing process to suit specific tasks and contexts, including more advanced skills in planning, drafting, editing and revising.

 ESL 350 — PROFESSIONAL AND ACADEMIC WRITING SKILLS